Who Should Attend The Home Appraisal?

 Who Should NOT Attend?

-- Unapproved Third Parties – Friends, extended family members, or anyone who is not directly involved in the transaction should not be present.
+• Unapproved Third Parties – Friends, extended family members, or anyone who is not directly involved in the transaction should not be present.

-- Buyers During a Standard Appraisal – Unless required by a loan program (like VA loans), buyers should not attend as it can create unnecessary pressure.
+• Buyers During a Standard Appraisal – Unless required by a loan program (like VA loans), buyers should not attend as it can create unnecessary pressure.

-- Tenants (if Avoidable) – If the home is tenant-occupied, their presence can make the appraisal more complicated.
+• Tenants (if Avoidable) – If the home is tenant-occupied, their presence can make the appraisal more complicated.
 Ideally, the appraisal should be scheduled when the home is vacant.

 Need An Appraisal In Phoenix AZ?

-Give us a call to schedule your appraisal.
+Contact us today to schedule your appraisal.